Secure CheckoutPersonal information is secured with SSL technology.

 - Paperback ISBN:

-Dr. Blumberg is an Associate Professor in the Department of Undergraduate Psychology.
-A licensed clinical psychologist, he has spent the past 30 years providing all facets of clinical and consulting psychological services to numerous local, state, and federal law enforcement agencies.
+Daniel M. Blumberg, Ph.D. is a licensed clinical psychologist who has spent the past 33 years providing all facets of clinical and consulting psychological services to numerous local, state, and federal law enforcement agencies.
 He specializes in employment-related psychological evaluations, psycho-educational training, and management consultation.
-In addition to his expertise in workplace stress prevention and trauma recovery, Dr. Blumberg is an authority on undercover police operations and the selection, training and supervision of undercover operatives.
-Dr. Blumberg enjoys mentoring Undergraduate students' independent research projects and guiding them to present their work at national and international professional conferences.
+In addition to his expertise in workplace stress prevention and trauma recovery, Dr. Blumberg is an authority on the selection, training and supervision of undercover operatives.
+His training program on successful hiring of public safety personnel has received widespread praise.
+He is an Associate Professor in the California School of Professional Psychology at Alliant International University’s San Diego Campus where he teaches a variety of psychology and forensic psychology courses.
+His research interests include police integrity, the moral risks of policing, and programs to improve relations between the police and the community.

 Clinical Psychologist and Associate Professor, Alliant International University